EBSCO eBooks offers 2 ways for you to view and read e-books:

 The reference desk is located on the first floor of Farley library.
 The hours of operation are:

-You can stop by, call, email, or text the reference department.
+You can stop by, call, email, text, or chat with the reference department.
 You can also make an appointment for an extended research consultation.

 Phone: (570) 408-3214